ycheng11065/Fortune-Chaser/README.md

 ## About my game

-My project will be a simple **tank** or *spaceship* type game.
+My project will be a simple **ZOMBIE** type game.
 The main idea is simply you controlling one entity which has to fend off against enemies until you get overwhelmed and get a score or time survived at the end.
 The game will contain a simple GUI allowing the player to start and close the game.
 There will be the main entity which the player will be able to control as well as cpu controlled entity that the player will need to play against.
 I might also decide